StephenEastham/StephenEastham.github.io/pages/opinie.md

 |
 ---------|
 'Stephen, it's been a pleasure working with you on the UI, UX and product copywriting for our app.'|
-- Łukasz, Head of UX & Design, Stockholm|
+- Łukasz, Head of UX & Design, Seamless, Stockholm|

 |
 ---------|